Dry-Leaf/VichanX/README.md

 * Audio file playback
 * When pressing the id on a post, and that id is inserted into the reply box, move user's scroll to the reply box with a url anchor
 * Linking to posts that replied to a post(at least in the same thread) on the post
-* Add board descriptions to the HTML title of thread pages
 * Auto-update threads
 * Allow users to select from which boards recent posts are visible on the front page.